mrgokul/aggcluster/README.md

 * scaling clusters by proportion
 * saving the cluster as a model for classification purposes
 * calculating error metrics - RandIndex and AdjustedRandIndex
+* Dendrogram in D3.js - output as a HTML file

 ##Example